 Consider: What can I do to “show up” as my best self?

 We hope you enjoyed Mark Freier’s thoughts on coping during these extreme times.
-If you’d like to learn more about Mark’s journey and perspective, you can enter to win a signed copy of his book The Choice to Show Up.
-Please complete the form here to enter!
+If you’d like to learn more about Mark’s journey and perspective, visit his website The Choice to Show Up.

 Do you want to hear more from Mark Freier and Dr. Tim Hogan?